oliverguenther/capybara-screenshot/README.md

 }
 ```

+The access key used for S3 uploads need to have at least the `s3:PutObject` and `s3:GetBucketLocation` permissions on the bucket to succeed.

 It is also possible to specify the object parameters such as acl.
 Configure the capybara-screenshot with these options in this way: